01-edu/public/subjects/stock-exchange-sim/audit/README.md

 $
 ```

-###### Does the display presents a result similar to the one above, where it shows the last cycle and the proof that the sequence has errors?
+###### Does the display present a result similar to the one above, where it shows the last cycle and the proof that the sequence has errors?

 #### Bonus

-###### +Does the project runs quickly and effectively?
-(Favoring recursive, no unnecessary data requests, etc)
+###### +Does the project run quickly and effectively?
+(Favoring recursivity, no unnecessary data requests, etc...)

 ###### +Does the code obey the [good practices](../../good-practices/README.md)?